 Instructions

 Pursuant to Section 40.4.2 of Attachment HH to the NYISO Open Access Transmission Tariff, a prospective Interconnection Customer (“Requestor”) may request a Pre-Application Report from the NYISO regarding the proposed interconnection of a Generating Facility or Cluster Study Transmission Project at a particular point on the New York State Transmission System or Distribution System.
-To request a Pre-Application Report, Requestor must complete and execute this request form and submit the form to the NYISO via the NYISO Interconnection Projects Portal, along with submitting a non-refundable fee of $5,000 for each Point of Interconnection (POI).
+To request a Pre-Application Report, Requestor must complete and execute this request form and submit the form to the NYISO via the NYISO Interconnection Projects Portal, along with submitting a non-refundable fee of $5,000.
 Requestor must provide a substantive answer to each of the questions in this request form and should not specify that the requested information is “to be determined” or “not available.”
 Requestor should direct any questions regarding the requested information and the completion of this form to: